dstreet/microserv/README.md

 	* `sever` {http.Server|https.server}: A server to use as the websocket server.
 If set, will override `port`.
 	* `secure` {Boolean}: Use secure websockets.
 Defaults to `false`.
 	* `serviceTransform` {Function}: A function to transform the data returned from an rpc call.
 Defaults to noop.
+	* `authorization` {Any}: Credentials to pass to Server when connecting
+	* `authorizeClient` {Function}: A sync or async function to authorize a Client.
+Function is passed the Client's `authorization` credentials

 ### server.addService(service) -> Server